COVID-19 Resource Center

 Things to Consider

-• You will undergo medical testing prior to treatment to assess your ovarian reserve.
+• You will undergo medical testing before treatment to assess your ovarian reserve.

-• How many eggs would you like to freeze is based on chance of pregnancy success as well as how many children you would like to have in the future.
+• How many eggs would you like to freeze is based on chance of pregnancy success and how many children you want to have.
 Experts suggest 20 to 30 eggs be frozen for the chance of one baby, but be aware that not every egg is guaranteed to thaw successfully or become a baby.
-You and your doctor are a team and will work together to create a treatment plan that works for you.
+You and your physician are a team and will work together to create a care plan that works for you.

 • When do you want to get pregnant?
 The best time to preserve eggs is around age 34 to 37.
 Egg quality continues to deteriorate after age 38.